 The following is a Reuters translation of the statement accompanying the bank's decision:

-In its session today the bank board decided to lower the intervention interest rate by 25 basis points to 5.25 percent.
-In this decision, the board took into account mainly the following aspects:
+The central bank board today decided to lower the intervention interest rate by 25 basis points to 5 percent.
+In this decision, the board took into consideration mainly the following aspects:

-Based on this information, the board considered the following factors in its decision:
+Based on this information, the board pondered the following factors in its decision:

-- The weakness of economic activity and the risk of a deceleration beyond that compatible with the deterioration in the dynamics of income caused by the fall in oil prices.
-Recent indicators confirm excess capacity of the economy, although there is high uncertainty about its size.
+The weakness of economic activity and the risk of a slowdown beyond that compatible with the deterioration in income dynamics caused by the fall in oil prices.
+Although the projection of the technical team on growth increased for next year, the output gap will continue to widen.

-The decision to reduce the interest rate was approved by four members of the board.
-Two voted to reduce the interest rate by 50 basis points and the remaining member voted not to change the interest rate.
-(Compiled by Julia Symmes Cobb; Editing by James Dalgleish)
+The decision to reduce the interest rate was approved by five board members.
+The remaining two voted to maintain the rate.
+(Compiled by Julia Symmes Cobb; editing by Diane Craft)